AdelsteinJillTPF/wildlife-wrangler/README.md

 ## Constraints
 * Currently may only work with Windows 10 operating systems.
-* Queries returning > 5,000,000 records may fail.
+* Queries returning > 1,000,000 records may fail.
 * Processing can be slow due to large quantities of records, spatial processing, and/or slow speed of eBird's Auk R package.

 ## Dependencies
-Python 3 and numerous packages including sqlite3 with the spatialite extension are needed.
+Python 3 and numerous packages are needed.
 Running the following code in a conda shell should create a suitable environment named "wrangler":
 1. "conda create -n wrangler python=3.6 ipython rpy2 pandas jupyter notebook numpy shapely matplotlib r-base geopandas descartes"
 2. "conda activate wrangler"
 3. "pip install pygbif python-dwca-reader"

 ## Code
 All code is included in this repository.
 Runtimes of discrete tasks made grouping code into separate functions preferable.

-## Suggested Citation
-Tarr, N. M., McKerrow, A. J., and M. J. Rubino.
-2021.
-The Wildlife Wrangler.
-U.S. Geological Survey software release, accessed June 6, 2021, at https://doi.org/10.5066/P98K7E93

 ## Copyright and License
 Unless otherwise noted, This project is in the public domain in the United States because it contains materials that originally came from the United States Geological Survey, an agency of the United States Department of Interior.
 For more information, see the official USGS copyright policy at https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits